 DropDown Lists, similarly, point to collection of files (typically documents, but can be anything) in a designated folder.
 The top-most and bottom-most elements of each List contain the information as to the whereabouts of that folder.
 When you click on a file name from the list, Pathagoras checks for the folder name and then quickly finds and inserts the appropriate file into your document.

 Instant Database records are individual text files typically saved on the user's computer.
-By default, Pathagoras can store them/find them because the initial IDB point is set to "C:\program files\Pathagoras\IDBs".
+By default, Pathagoras can store them/find them because the initial IDB pointer is set to "C:\program files (x86)\Pathagoras\IDBs".
 But your Instant Database files can be stored anywhere and shared with anyone.
 To move them, just re-point the program (via the Instant Database settings screen) to the folder where you want your records stored.
 If you want others on the network to use those same files, just point them to the same location.

 Click here to learn how to set a new location to which Pathagoras should point to find you Instant Database records.